rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 ## Adding Reflex to our previous example

 Now that we've seen how StimulusJS works let's get down to business.
-The first step it's to install it, which is extremely simple
+The first step is to install it, which is extremely simple

 ```bash
 bundle add stimulus_reflex